whatisyourusernamepixel/whatisyourusernamepixel.github.io/README.md

 ## Setup tips

-Site pages are files ending with .html
+Site pages are files ending with .html - index.html is the home page

 Each .html page is separate from other -- so a Pixel needs to be set up on every page separately.